jamiephillips212/reading-notes/code-201/class-01.md

 # Single or double quotes?

-- You ou will also notice that the attributes are wrapped in double quotes.
+- You will also notice that the attributes are wrapped in double quotes.
 However, you might see single quotes in some HTML code.
 This is a matter of style.
 You can feel free to choose which one you prefer.
 Both of these lines are equivalent:

-<a href='https://www.example.com'>A link to my example.</a>
+- <a href='https://www.example.com'>A link to my example.</a>

-<a href="https://www.example.com">A link to my example.</a>
+- <a href="https://www.example.com">A link to my example.</a>

 - Make sure you don't mix single quotes and double quotes.
 This example (below) shows a kind of mixing of quotes that will go wrong: